Methodology

 Appeals against non-admission to a school sixth form and 14-19 schools such as UTCs and studio schools are included.

-The admissions dataset used to calculate the rates of appeals lodged and heard is calculated from the same school census as that in which the appeals data was submitted.
+The admissions dataset used to calculate the rates of appeals lodged and heard is produced from the same school census as that in which the appeals data was submitted.
 It includes all pupils who were on roll on census day and who were identified as a new entrant into a mainstream maintained or academy school on or after 1 July prior to the academic year starting.
-The month of July was included for the first time in 2019 after detailed analysis showed that in previous years a small number of schools recorded the entry dates of all of their new arrivals in the July before the new school opened.
+The month of July was included for the first time in 2019 after detailed analysis showed that in previous years a small number of schools recorded the entry dates of all of their new arrivals in the July before the new school year started.
 A very few children who moved schools, with immediate effect, in July may have been included because of this change.

 The designation of the governance and phase of each school was aligned to those used in the statistical publication Schools, Pupils and their Characteristics for the same time period.